foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level2/dsp_lab3_dsp_lib.rst

 .. note::

-    Note that DSPLIB is  statically linked with the project when  -Hdsplib is set, and as the DSPLIB itself is pre-compiled with high level of optimization, changing optimization option for example program won't affect DSPLIB performance.
-On the other hand even with highest optimization level a function utilizing simple instructions on "short" type (even converted to MACs if possible) will be less efficient that direct use of DSPLIB.
+    Note that DSPLIB is  statically linked with the project when  -Hdsplib is set, and as the DSPLIB itself is pre-compiled with certain level of optimization, changes of optimization option for example application code alone won't affect DSPLIB performance.
+Nevertheless, a function utilizing simple instructions on "short" type (even converted to MACs if possible) will be less efficient than one that directly uses DSPLIB.

 .. |dsp_icon_3.1| image:: /img/dsp_icon_3.1.png
 .. |dsp_icon_3.2| image:: /img/dsp_icon_3.2.png